-Penrose & Wingello are listed as being of significant risk from bushfire hazard under Council's Bushfire Risk Management Plan 1997 (last updated 2001).
-The main risk management strategy listed for Penrose & Wingello is the encouragement of residents to reduce fuels on their property.
+Berrima Village is listed as being of moderate risk from bushfire hazard under Council's Bushfire Risk Management Plan 1997 (last updated 2001).
+The Village is also specifically listed as an asset that requires special protection due to its setting amidst substantially forested areas.
+The main risk management strategy listed for Berrima Village is the encouragement of residents to reduce fuels on their property.

-There are pockets of Category 1 land and buffer areas under the Rural Fire Service Mapping located around the villages and these tend to be isolated pockets of remnant rainforest species.
+There are pockets of Category 1 land and buffer areas under the Rural Fire Service Mapping located around the Village, these tend to be isolated pockets of remnant rainforest species.
 However, where properties are affected by these an individual assessment of risk will need to be undertaken for development applications.
 Development within these locations will be required to comply with the NSW Department of Infrastructure, Planning and Natural Resources guideline "Planning for Bushfire Protection - A Guide for Councils, Planners, Fire Authorities, Developers and Home Owners".

-The following map shows the affected properties and is an extract from the Bush Fire Prone Land Map certified by the Commissioner of the NSW Rural Fire Service.
-Darker areas are buffer zones and lightly shaded areas are fire prone.
-Please contact Council to determine the affectation of subject lands.
+Figure A5.1 shows the affected properties and is an extract from the Bush Fire Prone Land Map certified by the Commissioner of the NSW Rural Fire Service.